This Special Friendship (1964)

-I have been wanting to view this film for quite some time, but never got around to seeing it, or struggled to find a copy.
-Well, I've finally seen it.
+I have wanted to view this film for quite some time but never got around seeing it or struggled to find a copy.
+Well, I’ve finally seen it.

 It could be argued that character arcs are somewhat absent in this film, but I think it has the classic structure of a tragedy.
-The storyline follows an unlikely friendship between a 16-year-old and a 12-year-old who both attend a strict Catholic boarding school in the 1920's.
+The storyline follows an unlikely friendship between a 16-year-old and a 12-year-old who attended a strict Catholic boarding school in the 1920s.

-The special friendship that is featured in this heartbreaking and impactful film, takes place at a time and place when certain thoughts or doings were deemed very wrong.
+The special friendship featured in this heartbreaking and impactful film took place at a time and place when certain thoughts or doings were deemed very wrong.
 It was an environment in which purity was number one on the list.
 It is a beautiful and, at the same time, gut-wrenching relationship.
-At times, one may question the protagonists' motives.
-But, above all, it is a strong tale of friendship and the outside forces that can disrupt friendship.
+At times, one may question the protagonists’ motives.
+Above all, it is a strong tale of friendship and the outside forces that can disrupt friendship.

 Francis Lacombrade and Didier Haudepin are both fantastic in their roles, most notably Didier as Alexandre.
-What a fantastic young actor, in a role that had many challenging moments and progressions which needed to be consistent with the overall tone of the film.
+What a fantastic young actor in a role that had many challenging moments and progressions that needed to be consistent with the film’s overall tone.
 I think both were very good at this.

-It is beautifully shot by Christian Matras.
+Christian Matras beautifully shoot it.
 His choice of shooting it in black and white adds so much to the feeling of the time and place, and the simple yet elegant shots contribute to the story well.

 Film title: This Special Friendship